inrupt/solid-client-js/src/e2e-browser/README.md

 that test code, and just tell TypeScript that it contains the test helpers.

 Note that the tests need the URL of a Pod and the credentials to log in to it.
-These can be set via environment variables, or by creating a file `.env.local` in this directory - see .env.defaults for an example.
+These can be set via environment variables, or by creating a file `.env.test.local` in this directory - see .env.example for an example.

 ## Running the tests

+To run the tests, run:

+1. `npm install` at the root to install the test runner.
+2. `npm install` in `.codesandbox/sandbox` to install the dependencies of the application under test.

-To run the tests, run `npm install` followed by `npm run build` at the root, then `npm install` in `.codesandbox/sandbox`.
-You can now run `npm run e2e-test-browser` at the root.
+You can then run the tests using `npm run e2e-test-browser` at the root.

+Note: if you want to run the end-to-end tests against your local code, then before running the above command, run:

+1. `npm run build` at the root.
+2. `npm install ../../` in `.codesandbox/sandbox`.

 If you want to actually see the interactive parts, remove `:headless` in `.testcaferc.json`.
 That said, most of the tests involve running code without a UI component.